Helen Grayco: Musical career

-Before Spike Jones
+Early work

-Before meeting Spike Jones, Grayco worked with the bands of Chuck Cascalas, Chuck Cabot, and Red Nichols.
-Her big break came when she began travelling with Stan Kenton's band.
-She was attending high school at the time she went with Kenton on a cross-country bus tour.
+Grayco began her musical career, working with the bands of Chuck Cascalas, Chuck Cabot, and Red Nichols.
+Her big break came when she began travelling with Stan Kenton's band while still in high school.
 The tour took Grayco from Los Angeles to the Roseland Ballroom in New York City.
+While in NYC, in 1947, she was a soloist with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 With Spike Jones

 Grayco first met bandleader Spike Jones in 1946 while she was performing at the Hollywood Palladium.
-After her performance he offered her a gig with him and his band, the City Slickers.
+After her performance he offered her a gig with his band, the City Slickers.

 In a 2009 interview, Grayco had this to say about her first meeting with Spike Jones:

 Grayco also got a spot with Jones's Other Orchestra, which he formed in 1946.
 The group was known for its legitimately "pretty" music in contrast to the City Slickers, who were known for their crazy way of performing.
-The one outstanding recording by the Other Orchestra is "Laura", which features a serious first half (played exquisitely by the Other Orchestra) and a manic second half (played hilariously by the City Slickers).
+The one outstanding recording by the Other Orchestra is "Laura", which features a serious first half (played exquisitely by the Other Orchestra) and a manic second half (played for laughs by the City Slickers).
 Even with the success of "Laura", the public preferred the crazy music of the Slickers to the elegant music of the Other Orchestra.
 The Other Orchestra broke up in 1947, only a year after its founding.

 She appeared with Jones and his City Slickers on The Colgate Comedy Hour and The Red Skelton Show.
 She also starred with Jones and his band on a series of television shows between 1954 and 1961 on NBC and CBS known as The Spike Jones Show and Club Oasis.